How To Bet Soccer: A Beginner's Guide To The World Cup

 The biggest difference when it comes to betting on soccer is also the most basic one: moneyline betting.
 We’re used to two-way moneylines.
 One team wins, or the other.
 To quote American soccer coaching legend Ted Lasso, “Back where I’m from, you try to end a game in a tie; well, that might as well be the first sign of the apocalypse.”

-In the first game of the World Cup, Qatar faces Ecuador.
+In the first game of the World Cup, Mexico faces South Africa.
 The line for the game is:

 Moneylines look a bit different in soccer.
-You probably noticed that Ecuador is a decent favorite, but it’s still plus-money.
+You probably noticed that Mexico is a huge favorite.
+That’s rare for soccer.
 Only heavy favorites drift down into odds-on territory.
+Typically, more modest favorites will still be plus-money.

 It’s useful to know how to convert three-way lines into two-way lines, whether you want to give yourself a point of reference back to a more common number, or you’re using it to inform an actual two-way “Draw-No Bet” play.